What in the World Is Causing the Retail Meltdown of 2017?

 Non-Food Retail vs. Restaurants and Bars: 1992-2016

 There is a social element to this, too.
-Many young people are driven by the experiences that will make the best social media content—whether it’s a conventional beach pic, or a well-lit plate of glistening avocado toast.
-Laugh if you want, but these sorts of questions—”what experience will reliably deliver the most popular Instagram post?”—really drive the behavior of people ages 13 and up.
+Many young people are driven by the experiences that will make the best social media content—whether it’s a conventional beach pic or a well-lit plate of glistening avocado toast.
+Laugh if you want, but these sorts of questions—“what experience will reliably deliver the most popular Instagram post?”—really drive the behavior of people ages 13 and up.
 This is a big deal for malls, says Barbara Byrne Denham, a senior economist at Reis, a real-estate analytics firm.
 Department stores have failed as anchors, but better food, entertainment, and even fitness options might bring teens and families back to struggling malls, where they might wander into brick-and-mortar stores that are currently at risk of closing.

 * * *